How to call shareholder meetings for a private Australian company

 Below is a guide for how to call meetings and some other things you'll need to know.

-In a rush to find your answer?
-No worries, jump ahead.
+In a hurry, jump ahead.

 So, let’s start with notice.